-Setonix is the name of Pawsey’s new supercomputer being delivered by Hewlett Packard Enterprise (HPE) as part of the biggest upgrade to the Pawsey computing infrastructure since the centre opened in 2009.
-Setonix will deliver up to 50 petaFLOPs, or 30 times more compute power than its predecessor systems Magnus and Galaxy, to help power the future high-impact Australian research projects.
+Setonix is the name of Pawsey’s new supercomputer delivered by Hewlett Packard Enterprise (HPE) as part of the biggest upgrade to the Pawsey computing infrastructure since the Centre opened in 2009.
+Setonix delivers 30 times more compute power than its predecessor systems Magnus and Galaxy, to help power the future high-impact Australian research projects.

-Setonix is being built using the HPE Cray EX architecture, featuring significantly increased compute power and more emphasis on accelerators with future-generation AMD EPYC™ CPUs and AMD Instinct™ GPUs, and including expanded data storage capabilities with the Cray Clusterstor E1000 system.
+Setonix has been built using the HPE Cray EX architecture, featuring significantly increased compute power and more emphasis on accelerators with future-generation AMD EPYC™ CPUs and AMD Instinct™ GPUs, and including expanded data storage capabilities with the Cray Clusterstor E1000 system.

-The upgraded compute capability is be supported by a number of other upgrades at the Pawsey Centre designed to provide researchers with an improved user experience:
+The upgraded compute capability provided by Setonix is be supported by a number of other upgrades at the Pawsey Centre designed to provide researchers with an improved user experience: